coderedart/etk/crates/egui_window_sdl2/README.md

 (cd dist && python -m http.server --bind 127.0.0.1)
 ```

-this is basically the setup needed for emscripten. you just need to setup everything in the main function and finally prepare a closure that will be called by main loop.
+this is basically the setup needed for emscripten. use the `set_main_loop_callback` function shown below, to call that static closure every frame.
-use the `set_main_loop_callback` function shown below, to call that static closure every frame.
+THIS IS DONE AUTOMATICALLY inside sdl2's `run_event_loop` function.
+I am just pasting this here for completion.

 example main.rs:
 ```rust